Realistic estimates of superconducting properties for the cuprates: reciprocal-space diagrammatic expansion combined with variational approach: The case of Hubbard model: Discussion of results

 In figure~\ref{fig:var_params_doping} we plot the doping evolution of the remaining parameters governing the wave function.
 Panel (a) exhibits the variational parameter $x$.
 Close to the half-filling, $x$ steadily decreases and approaches the value $-4$, the limit of the fully projected-out double occupancies, with increasing $U$.
-Thus, the parameter $x$ cannot be regarded in equations (\ref{eq:t11})-(\ref{eq:i4}) as a perturbation parameter in the ordinary sense and in consequence, the expansions represent an iterative procedure, where the higher-order correlations from the Hartree-Fock state die out steadily with the increasing order $k$ involving the higher-order virtual processes.
+Thus, the parameter $x$ cannot be regarded in equations (\ref{eq:t11})-(\ref{eq:i4}) as a perturbation parameter in the ordinary sense and in consequence, the expansions represent an iterative procedure, where the higher-order correlations from the $|\Psi_0\rangle$ state die out steadily with the increasing order $k$ involving the higher-order virtual processes.
 In panel (b) the probablity of double occupancy $d_G^2$, normalized by its uncorrelated (Hartree-Fock) value $d_\mathrm{HF}^2$, is displayed.
-A clear correlation-induced $d_G^2$ reduction is observed and is most pronounced for $\delta \rightarrow 0$, again a sign of approaching gradually the quasi-atomic state of electrons.
+A clear correlation-induced $d_G^2$ reduction is observed and is most pronounced for $\delta \rightarrow 0$, again a sign of approaching gradually the quasi-atomic Mott state of electrons.
+One would require a larger $U$ value to make $d^2_G = 0$ in the $\delta = 0$ limit.
+However, then the exchange integral $4 t^2 / U$ is too small to match experiment.
+This contradiction is resolved by introducing the $t$-$J$-$U$ model \cite{SpalekPhysRevB2017_95_024506}.

 Having optimized the ground state energy with respect to the variational parameters, we are now in a position to focus on the wave-vector-resolved quantities in the correlated state, as discussed next.